skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 be very dangerous.

 > Yes, Eomer is mysteriously on deck again, even though he went in.
-> This is one of those moments where the DM lost track and slipped up.
+> This is one of those moments where the dungeon master lost track and
-> I guess he came back outside for some reason?
+> slipped up.
+I guess he came back outside for some reason?

 They choose to go back for the captain and begin trying to turn about.
 As the ship turns across the wind, they loose control of the wheel